patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/develop-with-tokens.md

 ### Dark theme support

 Our token system is available for both light and dark themes.
 We have [separate tokens for dark theme](https://github.com/patternfly/patternfly/blob/v6/src/patternfly/base/tokens/_tokens-dark.scss) to ensure proper contrast ratios.
+Dark theme styles ship with PatternFly CSS by default.
+To enable dark theme, add the class pf-[version]-theme-dark (for example, pf-v6-theme-dark) to your application's `<html>` tag.
+When dark theme is enabled, your product will automatically pull dark theme tokens in order to adapt visual styles appropriately.

-For guidance on enabling and supporting dark theme in your product, refer to our [dark theme handbook.](/developer-resources/dark-theme-handbook)
+For more guidance, refer to our [dark theme handbook.](/developer-resources/dark-theme-handbook)

 ## Migrate to tokens